codemaivanngu/Real-time_detection_of_user-defined_actions/README.md

 Once the model is trained, you can:

 - **Run the Application**: Execute `./main.py` to start the application.
 Connect your device and enjoy the action prediction capabilities!

----

-Feel free to further customize the README with additional details or formatting as needed!